SMSF Property Loans

 The loan is issued to the trust, rather than directly to the SMSF trustees.

-Over time, rental income and super contributions contribute to repaying the loan.
+Over time, rental income and super contributions help in repaying the loan.

 Once the loan is fully repaid, legal ownership is transferred entirely to the SMSF.